Magnet Recognition reinforces commitment to providing nursing excellence

 “We’re a better institution today because of our longstanding history as a Magnet hospital,” said Mrs. Brennan.
 “Magnet continues to enable us to raise the bar for patient care and inspires every member of our health care team to achieve excellence daily.
 It is this commitment to providing our community with high-quality care that enabled St. Joseph’s to become the 15th hospital in the United States to be granted ANCC Magnet Recognition for the first time 16 years ago, and it’s why we continue to be recognized as a Magnet hospital today.”

-Being granted Magnet recognition for the fourth time since 1999 is a great achievement for St. Joseph’s Regional Medical Center, as it continues to proudly belong to the Magnet community—a select group of 401 healthcare organizations out of nearly 6,000 U.S. healthcare organizations.
+Being granted Magnet recognition for the fourth time since 1999 is a great achievement for St. Joseph’s University Medical Center, as it continues to proudly belong to the Magnet community—a select group of 401 healthcare organizations out of nearly 6,000 U.S. healthcare organizations.
 Hospitals must reapply for Magnet recognition every four years based on adherence to Magnet concepts and demonstrated improvements in patient care and quality.

 About the American Nurses Credentialing Center’s (ANCC) Magnet Recognition Program®

 “The Magnet Recognition Program® administered by the American Nurses Credentialing Center (ANCC), the largest and most prominent nurses credentialing organization in the world, recognizes healthcare organizations that provide the very best in nursing care and professionalism in nursing practice.
 The Magnet Recognition Program® serves as the gold standard for nursing excellence and provides consumers with the ultimate benchmark for measuring quality of care.
 For more information visit www.nursecredentialing.org/magnet.”